 Adjusting the speed pattern can be more of an art than a science.
 You have two goals: ride comfort and brake-to-brake time.
 You will have to decide which to work on at any one time.
 The two goals are not exclusive; both can be achieved.
 The sections below provide the adjuster with information and hints to help fine-tune the elevator for best performance and comfort.
 Please read thoroughly, making adjustments as needed.

-As you adjust the parameters described below, refer to the relevant sections in the Drive Manual.
+As you adjust the parameters described below, refer to the relevant sections in the PVF System Manual and/or the Drive Manual.

 4.7.4 Decreasing Brake-to-Brake Time